Australian games industry: one step closer to rebates and sustainability

 The rebate is also primed to benefit the few mid-sized South Australian studios that already exist, such as Mighty Kingdom and Monkeystack, and encourage other smaller teams to consider scaling up.

-Publicity Shot From Ava's Manor.
+Publicity shot from Ava's Manor.

 Adelaide’s Mighty Kingdom employs over 70 creatives.
 Their latest game is Ava’s Manor.
 Mighty Kingdom